Log viewer (Logs Classic)

 The log viewer enables you to browse logs within a certain timeframe using detected aspects of the log content.
 You can use Available attributes to narrow down your log view and focus on a specific aspect of the log content.

-To access the log viewer, in the Dynatrace menu, go to Logs.
+To access the log viewer, go to Logs & Events (latest Dynatrace) or Logs (previous Dynatrace).
 The log viewer has four sections:

 In Filter by, you can set filters to narrow down the log events that are displayed in the results table.
 Select Advanced query to edit the query manually.

 With Filter by displayed (the default), the filter is in autocomplete mode, where you select from a set of detected log data fields to filter the results (limit of 10 different attributes).
 For filters with the same attributes, only one statement needs to be true.
 For filters with different attributes, all statements need to be true.
 While in the auto-complete mode, selected filters and Available attributes are synchronized automatically.

 When using a search query in the simple mode: